danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    ![Image0185](Media/image0185.png)

-   Notice is the query you executed 3 times in the previos exercise
+   Notice it is the query you executed three times in the previous exercise

    ```sql
    SELECT * FROM salaries WHERE to_date = '9999-01-01';